Aldebaran

-Aldebaran (الدَّبَران) is a star in the zodiac constellation of Taurus.
+Aldebaran (الدَّبَرَان) is a red giant star in the zodiac constellation of Taurus.
 It has the Bayer designation α Tauri, which is Latinized to Alpha Tauri and abbreviated Alpha Tau or α Tau.
 Aldebaran varies in brightness from an apparent visual magnitude of 0.75 down to 0.95, making it the brightest star in the constellation, as well as (typically) the fourteenth-brightest star in the night sky.
 It is at a distance of approximately 67 light-years.
 The star lies along the line of sight to the nearby Hyades cluster, but is unrelated and much older than the young cluster.

-Aldebaran is a red giant, meaning that it is cooler than the Sun with a surface temperature of 3,900 K, but its radius is about 45 times the Sun's, so it is over 400 times as luminous.
-As a giant star, it has moved off the main sequence on the Hertzsprung–Russell diagram after depleting its supply of hydrogen in the core.
-The star spins slowly and takes 520 days to complete a rotation.
+Aldebaran is a red giant with a radius about 45 times that of the Sun's, though its mass is about equal.
+This is because, with an age of over six billion years, the star is in the final stages of its life, having evolved off the main sequence on the Hertzsprung–Russell diagram after depleting the supply of hydrogen in its core.
+The star is cooler than the Sun with a surface temperature of 3,900 K, though is over 400 times as luminous due to its surface area.
+The star spins slowly, taking 520 days to complete a rotation.

-Together with the star Alpha Tauri B (Aldebaran B), it makes a star system with an orbital separation of at least 680 astronomical units, or 680 times the average distance from Earth to the Sun.
-The companion has an apparent magnitude of 13.21, hence is 80,000 to 96,000 times fainter than Aldebaran.
+Together with the star Alpha Tauri B (Aldebaran B), it makes a binary star system with an orbital separation of at least 680 astronomical units, or 680 times the average distance from Earth to the Sun.
+The companion is significantly fainter in the sky, having an apparent magnitude of 13.21, and cannot be seen with the naked eye.

 Nomenclature

 Aldebaran is the brightest star in the constellation of Taurus (center).

+Aldebaran is the brightest star in the constellation Taurus, given the Bayer designation α Tauri (Alpha Tauri) by Johann Bayer.